 GC Services Limited Partnership, et al. v.
 Gross

-Represented individual in related actions involving allegations of malfeasances as trustee of several large trusts and as officer of two privately held companies.
+Represented an individual in related actions involving allegations of malfeasances as trustee of several large trusts and as officer of two privately held companies.
 All claims against the client were either dismissed at summary judgment stage or pursuant to a settlement agreement (entered into on the eve of trial) under which the client paid nothing.

 Kay Dobbs, as Trustee on behalf of The Jeffrey P. Dobbs Irrevocable Trust, et al. v.
 American International Group, Inc., et al.